23 Meaningful Christmas Traditions That Encourage Giving (2023)

 Because at holiday time, I’m afraid my kids will get a big case of the “gimmies.”
 Which they certainly do from time to time (adults get this way too!).
 There’s a lot centered around what they GET this time of year.
 Not much is focused on what they can GIVE.
 At least in our house anyway.
 Until recently.

-After all, what are traditions for if not to teach the important stuff too.
+After all, what are traditions for if not to teach the important stuff too?
 Those sticky life lessons!

 MEANINGFUL Christmas Traditions for Giving

-1. TRY A FUN SECRET
+1. KEEP A FUN SECRET

 Try a Secret Santa gift exchange within your family.
 Leading up to Christmas, have family members draw names.
 Then, they leave a gift (without names) for their recipient somewhere it will be found.
 Participants can’t tell who gave it until Christmas!